-County staff shall not use appropriated funds (whether from an annual appropriation, multi-year appropriation, appropriated user fee, mandatory appropriation, or reimbursements from such appropriations, etc.) to purchase food (whether for conferences or meetings; for meals, light refreshments, or beverages; or for participants) unless the funding source specifically allows for the use of funds for the specific expenditure.
+County staff shall not use appropriated funds (whether from an annual appropriation, multi-year appropriation, appropriated user fee, mandatory appropriation, or reimbursements from such appropriations, etc.) to purchase food (whether for conferences or meetings; for meals, light refreshments, or beverages; or for participants) unless the funding source specifically allows for the use of funds for the specific expenditure or receives prior approval from the County Manager or County Manager Designee.